 The capelin (Mallotus villosus) fishery in West Greenland is carried out inshore and in the spawning season only (May-July).
 Only part of the catches are reported, as capelin are used directly by fishermen for bait and dog food during the capelin season.
-Reported catches of capelin amounted to 262 tons in 2013 and comprise a mixture of factory landed capelin (237 tons in 2013) for bait, human and animal consumption and logbook bycatch in other fisheries (25 tons in 2013).
-Reported catches are low and have been for the last decade with highest catches being 267 tons in 2004.
+Reported catches of capelin amounted to 346 tons in 2014 and comprise a mixture of factory landed capelin (298 tons) for bait, human and animal consumption and logbook bycatch in other fisheries (48 tons).
 The majority of the catches are taken in the northern part of West Greenland (NAFO 1A and 1B).